• Skip to main content

 Winter fishing on the San Juan River, Pagosa Springs, CO.
 Photo by: Scrubhiker

-March 6, 2023 By // by Jessica Hughes
+March 20, 2025 by Jessica Hughes

 No matter what time of year, Pagosa Springs is booming with activities, both indoors and outdoors.
+From hiking and biking to rafting and horseback riding, there are plenty of fun experiences during the summer.
+Jump-start your adventures with these things to do in Pagosa Springs.

 image of the great pagosa hot springs

 The Great Pagosa Hot Springs.
-Photo by Scrubhiker.
+Photo by Scrubhiker

 Home to the “Great Pagosa Spring,” the World’s Deepest Geothermal Hot Spring, Pagosa Springs is a hotbed of steaming natural springs.
 Visitors will find a whole host of hot springs and resorts along Hot Springs Boulevard in the center of town.
 Or dip your toes in at the primitive Piedra River Hot Springs for free.
 This requires a short hike and is best visited after the snow melts.